kuroko-shirai/cache/README.md

 the user can also allow an unlimited cache size.
 In this case, the `Size` parameter should be equal to `0`.

+Also, note that when accessing a record in the cache by its key, the ttl of that record will be updated to the time of access.
+This allows the cache to retain records that are actively being accessed and remove those that are not being used.

 This minimalist design allows the user to store arbitrary keys and data in the cache.
 To write an element to the cache, add the following code: